Victorian Romance Mystery

-Clayton’s Honor is historical romance at its best—a captivating adventure set in the rolling hills and crumbling castles of Ireland.
+Clayton’s Honor is a captivating adventure set in the rolling hills and crumbling castles of Ireland.

 COULD THEY HEAR her?
 If she moved deeper into the shadows, could she sneak away?
 If she loosened the grip on her lungs and took the deep breath she desperately needed, would they find her?
 The heady stench of copper filled the air of the great hall, the dank stone walls doing little to block the scent of death.
 The carpets beneath her slippered feet masked her first step.
 Back one, and then two.
 She ducked behind a heavy tapestry, one of the few left in the old castle.

 Masked under a cloak of clouds and desperation, she escaped out the servants’ entrance, confident that the cook and single housemaid would not see her.
 Wet slush and rain combined to make her retreat difficult.
 She could not risk discovery by hailing someone and beseeching them for a ride.
 Her own two feet must carry her the miles to Brannon Cottage.